A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Applications

 \subsection{Language Modeling}

-It has been shown that SRL serves as an attractive component for enhancing language modeling capabilities, especially in improving semantic understanding and generation of natural language.
-Integrating SRL into language modeling has shown significant improvements in capturing long-range dependencies and semantic relationships between predicates and their arguments.
+SRL serves as an attractive component for enhancing language modeling capabilities, especially in improving semantic understanding and generation of natural language.
+Integrating SRL into language modeling has shown consistent improvements in capturing dependencies and relationships between predicates and their arguments.

-\citet{DBLP:conf/aaai/0001WZLZZZ20} proved that the incorporation of SRL into language modelling architectures marked a significant advance in natural language understanding.
-By exploiting predicate-statement structure and contextual embedding in BERT, explicit semantic signalling could effectively enhance the ability of language models to capture semantic relations and produce more precise semantic interpretations. \citet{DBLP:conf/emnlp/XuTSWZSY20} demonstrated that incorporating SRL information into a dialog rewriting task could significantly improve performance without adding additional model parameters, especially in scenarios requiring cross-transitive semantic understanding.
-Their study extends traditional sentence-level SRL to dialog scenarios by introducing cross-transitive predicate-argument annotations, which greatly improves dialog coherence and information integrity. \citet{DBLP:journals/jksucis/Onan23a} combined SRL with the Ant Colony Optimisation algorithm to enhance the ability of the model to understand the semantic structure of the text.
-With the semantic framework of SRL, the model could more accurately capture the semantic relationships and role information in sentences, thus generating more natural and meaningful text. \citet{zou-etal-2024-semantic} revealed that SRL could effectively guide the extraction of key local semantic components while filtering out noisy elements such as punctuation and discourse fillers, resulting in a more robust feature representation.
+A representative line of work exploits predicate-argument structure to enrich pretrained representations. \citet{DBLP:conf/aaai/0001WZLZZZ20} showed that incorporating SRL into BERT-based architectures enables language models to capture semantic relations more precisely and produce more accurate semantic interpretations.
+A related direction applies SRL to dialogue understanding. \citet{DBLP:conf/emnlp/XuTSWZSY20} demonstrated that SRL annotations can significantly improve a dialog rewriting task without adding additional model parameters, by introducing cross-transitive predicate-argument annotations that improve dialog coherence and information integrity.
+Beyond supervised settings, SRL has also been combined with search-based optimization strategies. \citet{DBLP:journals/jksucis/Onan23a} integrated SRL with the Ant Colony Optimisation algorithm, allowing models to more accurately capture semantic relationships and role information in sentences and generate more natural and meaningful text. \citet{DBLP:conf/coling/ZouG0LCLAS24} further revealed that SRL can guide the extraction of key local semantic components while filtering out noisy elements such as punctuation and discourse fillers, resulting in a more robust feature representation.